 Only over the last few years have apps specifically been made for restaurants and many owners and operators have been slow to adopt them.
 Fearful of change, they neglect the power of apps they use every day in their personal lives to automated almost everything about running their restaurants.

 Despite this slow adoption, there’s no doubt that the benefits of going paperless are drawing the attention of restaurant owners and operators.
 There’s so much technology on the market today that automates manual, time-consuming processes from inventory to payroll.
-It’s affordable, easy to set up, and creates a better environment for staff to work in.
+It’s affordable, easy to set up, and creates a better environment for the team to work in.
 Not to mention busy operators save hours of precious time they can devote to training or hospitality.

 For too long, the restaurant industry has been left behind by technology.
 Restaurants had no choice but to use manual, outdated methods to run their businesses.
 But now technology has ushered in a new era of innovation.